OctopusDeploy/blog/blog/2018-10/selenium/21-travis-ci/travis-ci.md

 ![](image5.png "width=500")

-After a few seconds you will see the public GitHub repository created earlier.
+After a few seconds, you will see the public GitHub repository created earlier.

 ![](image6.png "width=500")

 Click on the repository to be take to the list of builds.
-This list will be empty, because we have not added the required configuration file to the repository to allow Travis CI to build it.
-However we have now successfully linked Travis CI and GitHub together, which means that Travis CI will monitor the GitHub repository for changes.
+This list will be empty because we have not added the required configuration file to the repository to allow Travis CI to build it.
+However, we have now successfully linked Travis CI and GitHub together, which means that Travis CI will monitor the GitHub repository for changes.
 This is the first step in creating the Continuous Integration pipeline.

 ![](image7.png "width=500")